-I recently published a report on undergraduate participation in MFL outreach, and how literature can be used in the MFL classroom, with funding from the German Embassy in London.
+I recently published a Undergraduate Participation in German Outreach – Charlotte Ryland, with funding from the German Embassy in London.

 In autumn 2018 I set up the Queen’s College Translation Exchange.
 This fulfils another dream – bringing together my experience of and contacts in the worlds of literary translation and academia, in order to support MFL teaching in schools and raise aspiration amongst young language-learners.